Marc Lalonde: Political career

+Lalonde was appointed minister of finance in 1982.
+As finance minister, he tabled the 1983 and 1984 federal budgets; both budgets saw a substantial increase in the government budget deficit, as the deficit increased from $29.049 billion in 1982 to $37.167 billion in 1984.

-Lalonde endorsed John Turner in the 1984 Liberal leadership convention and continued as Finance Minister after Turner succeeded Trudeau as Prime Minister in 1984, but did not run in the 1984 election.
+When Trudeau resigned, Lalonde endorsed John Turner in the 1984 Liberal leadership convention and continued as finance minister after Turner succeeded Trudeau as prime minister in 1984, but did not run in the 1984 election which saw the Liberals suffer a landslide loss to the Progressive Conservatives.

+After politics

 In 1989, he was made an Officer of the Order of Canada.
 In 2004, he was inducted into the Canadian Medical Hall of Fame.

 In the 1990s, he served as an ad hoc judge at the International Court of Justice, and has also represented Canada in various trade disputes.
 He was a practising lawyer with the firm of Stikeman Elliott LLP in Montreal until his retirement in 2006.

-He returned to the political arena in 2005 when Prime Minister Paul Martin named him co-president of the Liberal Party's electoral campaign in Quebec for the 39th Canadian federal election.
+Lalonde returned to the political arena in 2005 when Prime Minister Paul Martin named him co-president of the Liberal Party's electoral campaign in Quebec for the 39th Canadian federal election.
 Brigitte Legault, the president of the Young Liberals of Canada (Quebec), served as the other co-president.

 Lalonde appeared before the House of Commons of Canada's Ethics Committee in November 2008 along with client Karlheinz Schreiber, who was being questioned in regard to the Airbus affair involving former PM Brian Mulroney.

+Lalonde died on May 6, 2023, at age 93.